iamsadiashakil/healthcare-service/README.md

-Here's the updated README.md file with the current API structure and endpoints:

 # Healthcare Service API

 The **Healthcare Service API** is a Spring Boot application that provides RESTful endpoints for a comprehensive healthcare management system, including authentication, patient management, staff management, and healthcare proxy functionality.